nagasriram10/BTD-using-RCNN/brain_tumor_dataset_before_augmentation/bt_no/readme.md

-This directory contains all brain tummor images that does not contain tumor
+This directory contains all brain images that does not contain tumor